Dylan and Cole Sprouse

 Dylan Thomas Sprouse and Cole Mitchell Sprouse (born August 4, 1992) are American actors.
 They are twins and are sometimes referred to as the Sprouse brothers or Sprouse Bros.
 Their first major theatrical film role was in the 1999 comedy Big Daddy, in which they co-starred with Adam Sandler.
 They later appeared in several television sitcoms and starred in the television film I Saw Mommy Kissing Santa Claus and straight-to-DVD Just for Kicks.

 From 2005 until 2008, they starred in the Disney Channel sitcom The Suite Life of Zack & Cody.
 As a result of the series' success, the media has termed them "heartthrobs" and "overwhelming draws" among preteen and teen audiences.
 The following year, the brothers launched a franchise known as the Sprouse Bros brand, which included a clothing line, book series and magazine.
 The majority of the Sprouses' franchise ended in 2008, except for their clothing line.
 The Suite Life of Zack & Cody was retooled in 2008 as The Suite Life on Deck, in which the brothers reprised their roles as Zack and Cody.
 The Suite Life on Deck went on to become the most-watched children's television show in 2008 and 2009.
 The show ended in May 2011.
 They also starred in The Suite Life Movie, which aired in March of the same year.
 They began cultivating an adult image by starring in the independent theatrical suspense film The Kings of Appletown in 2009.

 Dylan and Cole were two of the wealthiest children alive in 2007, and in 2010, the Sprouse brothers were the highest-paid Disney television child actors, earning $40,000 per episode combined.
 MSN reported by the end of the 2000s that the twin brothers became the richest young twins in the world.
 In 2010, the brothers were accepted to New York University.
 They deferred admission for one year, and attended the university from 2011 to 2015.
 Both Cole and Dylan confirmed they wish to pursue acting post-university.

-As of 2018, Cole appears as Jughead Jones on the television series Riverdale, and Dylan is a co-owner and brewmaster of the All-Wise Meadery in Williamsburg, Brooklyn.
+As of 2018, Cole appeared as Jughead Jones on the television series Riverdale, and Dylan is a co-owner and brewmaster of the All-Wise Meadery in Williamsburg, Brooklyn.